 Grain Street, Valletta (2022, 2023)

 The newest addition to the Bib Gourmands of Malta is Grain Street, added in 2022.
 This is a restaurant from the Grain concept, where flag store restaurant Under Grain has been awarded a star since 2020.
 Street is a far more casual dining experience, offering small plates that can be shared alongside wine served by the glass.
-Fun and delicious, open for lunch and dinner (Wednesday to Sunday).
+Fun and delicious, open for breakfast and dinner every day of the week.

 Terrone, Marsaxlokk (2020, 2021, 2022, 2023)

 Terrone is a simple seaside restaurant serving delicious, Maltese-inspired Italian food.
 At this restaurant, you can expect fresh seafood, delicious pasta, and fun flavour combinations.
 Quality is an important part of the Terrone experience with high-quality produce and service.

 Rubino, Valletta (2020, 2021, 2022, 2023)